FelixLabelle/felixlabelle.github.io/_posts/2025-1-1-direction_for_the_year.md

 Second step is to find measures that are useful in answering these questions and validate them (see the road map below).
 Once these measures are validated rather than try a few attempts based on intuition we could down select using appropriate measures.
-Moreover these measures could be used to create better representations for a given problem.
+Moreover, these measures could be used to create better representations for a given problem.
 Let's say we know a given embedding can only represent documents of length 512 for [Information Retrieval](https://en.wikipedia.org/wiki/Information_retrieval), we could do something like fuse multiple embeddings from different models or layers.

 #### Assumptions